molily/molily.de/_posts/2019-02-03-testing-angular.md

 <button (click)="increment()" data-testid="increment-button">+</button>
 ```

 If we remove the increment button from the template entirely, the feature is obviously broken.
-But the white box test does not fail, it produces a false positive.
+But the white box test does not fail.

 When applied to Angular Components, black box testing is more intuitive and easier for beginners.
 When writing a black box test, ask what the Component does for the user and for the parent Components.
 Then imitate the real usage in your test.